opsgility/ai-for-good/Lesson 2 - Problem Analysis/Lesson 2 - ProblemAnalysis.md

 ### Learning Objectives

-In this lab you will learn to:
+Over the next few lessons you will learn to:

 - Configure real-time stream ingestion using Azure IoT Hub
 - Analyze real-time streaming data using Azure Stream Analytics